 12. Publish an Ebook

-There’s a very simple way that you can travel full time and make money; by writing an ebook.
-Ebooks are a great way for people to earn extra income, and they’re even better if you can offer house sitting or pet sitting while on the road.
+There’s a very simple way to travel full time and make money: writing an ebook.
+Ebooks are a great way for people to earn extra income, and they’re even better if you can offer house-sitting or pet-sitting while on the road.

 The best part is that it’s easy!
 All you need is an idea, access to the internet, and some free software (like Microsoft Word), and you’re ready to go!